CodePushGo/website/src/content/blog/en/5-common-ota-update-mistakes-to-avoid.md

 -   **Performance Monitoring**: Track metrics like load times, memory use, and battery impact across devices and operating systems.
 -   **Cross-Device Testing**: Test updates on a variety of devices and OS versions to ensure compatibility.

-Tools like Capgo help simplify this process with features like real-time error tracking and quick rollbacks, making it easier to meet both technical and compliance standards.
+Tools like CodePushGo help simplify this process with features like real-time error tracking and quick rollbacks, making it easier to meet both technical and compliance standards.

 ## 3\.
 Poor Update Security